 |

-Using a flavored soy protein will lend a slight taste to the product; chocolate works well.
+Using a flavored soy protein will lend a slight taste to the product, I prefer chocolate myself.
 Or you can add an unsweetened powdered drink mix or fruit juice. |